OCREVUS 300 mg concentrate for solution for infusion

 Patients in a severely immunocompromised state must not be treated until the condition resolves (see section 4.3).

 It is not recommended to use other immunosuppressives concomitantly with ocrelizumab except corticosteroids for symptomatic treatment of relapses.
 Knowledge is limited as to whether concomitant steroid use for symptomatic treatment of relapses is associated with an increased risk of infections in clinical practice.
-In the ocrelizumab MS pivotal studies, the administration of corticosteroids for the treatment of relapse was not associated with an increased risk of serious infection.
+In the ocrelizumab MS pivotal studies, the administration of corticosteroids for the treatment of relapse was not associated with an increased risk of SI.

 When initiating ocrelizumab after an immunosuppressive therapy or initiating an immunosuppressive therapy after ocrelizumab, the potential for overlapping pharmacodynamic effects should be taken into consideration (see section 5.1).
 Caution should be exercised when prescribing ocrelizumab taking into consideration the pharmacodynamics of other disease modifying MS therapies.